From EUR 0

 Welcome to Italy!
-Bus2alps is celebrating your arrival by offering you a free day trip to the medieval city of Bologna and FICO Eataly World, the Disneyland of pasta.
+Bus2alps is celebrating your arrival by offering you a free day trip to the medieval city of Bologna and FICO Eataly World.
 Spots are limited, so book now!

 With 45 restaurants and food trucks to visit, you’ll never be ready to ask for the check.
 There are a limited number of spots available for this free day trip, so be sure to sign up now to confirm your seat.

 The trip departs Rome from Termini Station at approximately 7:30 AM.
 Meeting point is in front of the Nike Store.
 Please meet your trip leader 30 minutes prior to departure.
 Travel to Bologna is by private, luxury coach bus with A/C, DVD, and bathroom.

 We will arrive directly at FICO Eataly World.
 Welcome the Disneyland of Italian cuisine!
 This new Italian food-themed park opened Nov.
 15 in Bologna, Italy and is like the famous Eataly markets around the United States — but on steroids.
 Eataly World has more than 45 trattorias, Michelin-starred restaurants, bistros, street-food kiosks and a 30,000-square-foot market space sells things like formaggio (cheese), cured meats and desserts.
 In the theme-park there are farms and factories are dedicated to educating visitors on how food is harvested and manufactured, like how olive oil is pressed.
 Not only can you buy and eat authentic, handmade pasta, but you can also sign up for workshops where you can learn how to make fresh pasta and other italian classics.
 The complex is so large, there are bikes you can take to explore the many acres!
 You'll have the afternoon to explore this wonderful complex before heading to the city center of Bologna at around 3 PM.